zuozhenggh/learning-library/developer-library/rest-services-for-adb/rest_services_for_adb/rest_services_for_adb.md

     ````
     <copy>alter user gary quota unlimited on data;</copy>
     ````
-Once copied on the canvas, click the run botton on the worksheet toolbar.
+Once copied on the canvas, click the run button on the worksheet toolbar.

 ![](../images/SDW-5.png)